This post may contain affiliate links. Please read our disclosure policy.

-top down view on funnel cake served on a blue round plate with a bowl of strawberries to the side
+Funnel cake served on a blue round plate with a bowl of strawberries to the side.

-If you’ve never tried a funnel cake before, you’re in for a real treat.
-They’re crispy on the outside and soft and fluffy on the inside, with a sweet vanilla flavor.
+These pancake mix funnel cakes are crispy on the outside and soft and fluffy on the inside, with a sweet vanilla flavor.
 You can serve them with just a dusting of powdered sugar, or load them full of toppings and serve them on a plate with a fork!
-It reminds me of pancakes but fried!
-YUM!

 See recipe card below this post for ingredient quantities and full instructions.